 • Triple session (a full day to cover 3 classes of approximately 30 pupils, with a whole group introduction at the beginning of the day, followed by 3 sessions lasting around 1 hour for each group to fit around break and lunch times) - £150

-The team is also developing options for SEN learning resources, which you can find out about here.
+There are also tailored options for SEN learning resources, which you can find out about here.

-The Museum also offers a handling box hire service on a number of topics; boxes can sometimes be supplemented or tailored with extra information.
-Handling boxes are available to hire at £25 for a 2 week period.
+The Museum also offers a handling box hire service on a number of topics; handling boxes are available to hire at £25 for a 2 week period.